lostflux/artificial-intelligence/PA1/report.md

 Process finished with exit code 0
 ```

-Perhaps on a pre-constructed Graph it would be better to memoize the DFS and keep results between from one depth to the next.
+Perhaps on a pre-constructed Graph it would be better to memoize the DFS and avoid repetition between different search depths.